Cavoletti di Bruxelles arrostiti

 Simply place your halved sprouts face down in the hot fat and leave them alone.
 Don’t nervously start fidgeting around in there with your tongs.
 Let them be.
 This is usually when I tell you to pour a glass of wine.
 Proper caramelization takes time.
 Not a lot of time, but you disturb the process every time you poke around in the pan.
 Once they have reached that beautiful charred color, gently toss them around in the fat so the other side can reap the same benefits.

 If you decide to go down this route, no one will fault you.
 Prepare a baking sheet, preferably with parchment paper.
 Toss your halved sprouts with some olive oil (and hopefully some of that amazing rendered fat from the pancetta).
 Season them, and place them cut side down on the baking sheet.
 Leave them undisturbed for at least 35 minutes before checking them.
-Keep in mind, how well each oven heats and retain that heat varies, so providing an exact precise time is impossible.
+Keep in mind, how well each oven heats and retains that heat varies, so providing an exact precise time is impossible.
 Gently toss them once if oven roasting, but not before the cut sides have developed deep color.

 A few words about cast iron

 Most food savvy folks know of J. Kenji López-Alt and his culinary acumen.
 In case you have not heard of him, his article “The Truth About Cast Iron Pans: 7 Myths That Need To Go Away” is a must-read.
-Rather than plagiarize it or spend time rewriting it in my own words,
+Rather than plagiarize it or spend time rewriting it in my own words, here is a link to the original article.

 - Preheat an oven to 250ºF.